nhsbsa/immigration-hs/docs/documentation/make-first-prototype/link-pages-together.md

 Go to [http://localhost:3000/juggling-trick](http://localhost:3000/juggling-trick) and select **Continue** to check the link works.

-The 'Check your answers' page links to the ‘Confirmation’ page by default.
-So you do not need to change the ‘Check your answers’ page.
+The 'Check your answers' page links to the ‘Confirmation' page by default.
+So you do not need to change the ‘Check your answers' page.

 [Next (add questions to your question pages)](add-questions)